-New for 2023, the FHSA allows prospective first-time home buyers to save tax-free, up to certain limits.
-If you are a first-time home buyer who is at least 18 years of age and a resident of Canada, you can qualify to open an FHSA.
-Contributions up to \$8,000 in 2023 are deductible.
+Introduced in 2023, the FHSA allows prospective first-time home buyers to save tax-free, up to certain limits.
+If you are a first-time home buyer who is at least 18 years of age and resident in Canada, consider opening an FHSA or contributing to one you have open.
+Allowable contributions for 2024 are \$8,000, plus available carryforwards from last year.
+Contributions are deductible.